 Two local men lost their lives on 16th April 1918 whilst on active service – Private Jim Birch, 5th Battalion, Tank Corps, and Lance Corporal Harry Moseley, 1st Battalion, Royal Warwickshire Regiment.

 Sapper Harry Beacham, 126th Field Company, Royal Engineers, was killed in action on 24th March 1918.
-He was the eldest and only son of parents Alfred (a bricklayer) and Emma (née Whitehead) of Allesley, Coventry.
+He was the eldest of three children and the only surviving son of parents Alfred (a bricklayer) and Emma (née Whitehead) of Allesley, Coventry.
 His younger brother, Walter, died in 1888, aged under one year.
 His sister, Dorothy (1891-1986) died at the age of 94.